kexiZeroing/FE-Learning-notes/doc/start-js-stack-project.md

 ## Start a modern front-end project
 Create `index.js` and `index.html` files within a folder.
 Assuming that you have node.js installed, go ahead and install `yarn` and run `yarn init` command on your project’s repository.
 Alternatively, you can use `npm`.
 After running `yarn init` or `npm init`, just follow the instructions on the CLI and you should end up with a file called `package.json`.

+> `npm init <initializer>` can be used to set up a new or existing npm package. `initializer` in this case is an npm package named `create-<initializer>`, which will be installed by `npm-exec`.
+The init command is transformed to a corresponding `npm exec` operation like `npm init foo` -> `npm exec create-foo`.
+If the initializer is omitted (by just calling `npm init`), init will fall back to legacy init behavior.
+It will ask you a bunch of questions, and then write a `package.json` for you.
+You can also use `-y/--yes` to skip the questionnaire altogether.

 Then let’s bring a web application bundler.
 We want `parcel` in our project, so install it as a development dependency by running `yarn add parcel-bundler --dev` or `npm install parcel-bundler --save-dev`.
 Once parcel has been added to our project, we can simply run `parcel index.html` and parcel will serve the file on its built-in development server on port 1234.
 We can add a `start` script to our `package.json` and simply run `yarn start` or `npm start`.

 > WebPack, Rollup, and Parcel are all bundlers available in the JavaScript community but not fast enough because they are built with JavaScript.
 There is a new bundler [esbuild](https://esbuild.github.io/) written in Go that works faster than other bundlers.